Guanine team building the future of diagnostics

 Vision

-A future in which hospitals, clinicians, researchers, and OEM developers can measure hundreds of biomarkers, pathogens, and drug responses in real time from a single, scalable platform.
+A future where hospitals, clinicians, researchers, and OEM developers can measure hundreds of biomarkers, pathogens, and drug responses in real time from a single, scalable platform.

 Unmet Needs